PetarWho/Cobble-Abuser-9000/README.md

 # Cobble Abuser 9000

-This is a Python bot that automates mining cobblestone and selling it in Hypixel Skyblock.
+This is a bot that automates mining cobblestone and selling it in Hypixel Skyblock.

 ## Requirements (IMPORTANT)